 Which means your dives will last for longer.
 Dives are short enough as it is, being on average around 40 minutes, but by conserving air and if you are able to extend your dive time as a result; happy days!

 Once you’ve achieved your certification as a novice diver, this is when you need to cement what you learnt.
 You now need to to develop your skills and confidence as a scuba diver.
 One of those skills is buoyancy control and here are ten tips to achieve that.

 1. Practice, patience and experience will perfect the skill to achieve neutral buoyancy

 Patience and practice are key.
 Being patient is important when you’re learning any new skill.
 But what’s also important to perfecting a new skill is practice.

 As they say practice makes perfect.
 The more you dive, the more you’ll get used to the effects of pressure as you go deeper.
 The more you practice getting yourself neutrally buoyant, the sooner you’ll achieve success.

-2. Fine tune your weight belt as you gain scuba diving experience
+2. Fine tune your weight as you gain scuba diving experience will help with buoyancy

 Fine tuning your weight will help with achieving neutral buoyancy.
 At the start of scuba diving you’ll more than likely be ‘over-weighted’ for safety reasons.
 It’s safer when you’re a beginner scuba diver to have excess weight rather than be under weight.